 We continually review the effectiveness of current safety, navigation and management measures, and identifying additional or enhanced measures that may be needed in the future.
-The Navigational Services in Australian Waters 2010—2025 provides an overview of our principles and strategies for delivery of navigational services.
+The Navigation Services in Australian waters—Outlook to 2030 provides an overview of our principles and strategies for delivery of navigational services.

 Our services provide ships with the ability to navigate safely around Australia's coastline and to and from its ports.
 Our services include:

 - a network of around 500 visual and electronic aids to navigation

 - ship routeing systems

 - coastal pilotage arrangements.

 These services are funded from the marine navigation levy, paid by the commercial shipping industry.

 E-navigation is an International Maritime Organization (IMO) led initiative aiming to provide information in electronic formats to a ship’s bridge team, and streamline the way maritime authorities, agencies and other stakeholders gather and exchange information.

 E-navigation will integrate new and existing bridge technologies and equipment and provide global maritime data services to enhance the safety and efficiency of shipping.